dchapyshev/dchapyshev.github.io/docs/building-windows.md

    2.3. **English language pack** (required for vcpkg; **only English language should be installed, without any other**).

-   2.4. **No other versions of Visual Studio should be installed other than the one specified**.
+   2.4. **No other versions of Visual Studio should be installed other than the one specified.**

-   2.5.
+   2.5. **Only SDK version 10.0.18362 should be installed.
+No other versions of SDK should be installed.**

+   2.6.
 The following packages must be installed in the **Visual Studio Installer**:
 ```
     MSVC v142 - VS 2019 C++ x64/x86 build tools (Latest)
     C++ Clang Compiller for Windows (12.0.0)